 Unalaq from the second season.
 In the first episodes he acts as a self righteous asshole, accusing the Southern Water Tribe's secular ways of provoking the spirits and causing chaos, when in reality not only is he behind the spirits, but he seeksto release Vaatu, the spirit of chaos himself.
 What makes him truly disgustingly hypocritical is that by all accounts he genuinely believed in his rhetoric, seeking to construct a new world order by uniting the human and spirit realms.

 In the Powerpuff Girls episode "Equal Fights", Straw Feminist villain Femme Fatale who only steals Susan B. Anthony coins, and repeatedly mentions Susan B. Anthony, and it is later revealed she doesn't even know who she is.

 She also claims that women "should look out for each other".
 Then it's revealed that she's completely fine with physically attacking other women.

-Reverend Lovejoy of The Simpsons leans as such Depending on the Writer, he often conveys a "hell and brimstone" view of religion to Churchgoers and frequently warns them of keeping Christian faith and morals.
-In reality, he lost passion for Christianity long ago and believes the Bible is nonsensical ("apparently it says you're not allowed to go to the bathroom").
-Enthasised well when he condemns Bart as a helion for supposedly stealing from the collection plate, when Lisa argues with the bible quote "judge not lest ye be judged" he gives an apathetic "I believe it's somewhere around the back".
+Reverend Lovejoy of The Simpsons leans this way Depending on the Writer.
+He often conveys a "fire and brimstone" view of religion to churchgoers and frequently warns them of keeping Christian faith and morals.
+In reality, he lost passion for Christianity long ago and believes the Bible is nonsensical ("technically it says you're not allowed to go to the bathroom").
+Emphasized well when he condemns Bart as a hellion for supposedly stealing from the collection plate.
+When Lisa argues with the Bible quote "judge not lest ye be judged" he gives an apathetic "I believe it's somewhere around the back".